Endpoint Devices Continue to Increase

 5. Secure IoT Devices

-IoT security best practices include following a security framework like NIST Interagency/Internal Report 8259 and changing all default device passwords.
+IoT security best practices include following a security framework like NIST Interagency/Internal Report 8259 and changing default device passwords.
 In addition, make sure you run IoT device audits frequently.
-Unknown devices should get blocked by default until establishing the legitimacy of the device.
+Unknown devices should get blocked by default until establishing the device’s legitimacy.

 In addition to the above, implement a system hardening standard that provides benchmarks for devices and operating systems.